The Upwork Alternative

 The hidden costs of Upwork

-- Hiring overhead — Average time to hire a Discord developer on Upwork: 5–10 days of job posting, proposal review, interviews, and test projects
+- Hiring overhead: average time to hire a Discord developer on Upwork is 5 to 10 days of job posting, proposal review, interviews, and test projects

 When Upwork makes sense

-- You need a one-time project with a very specific, well-defined scope
+- You need a one-time project with a specific scope

-- You're technical enough to write detailed specs, evaluate code quality, and manage deployments
+- You are technical enough to write specs, evaluate code, and manage deployments

-- You have time to invest in the hiring process and ongoing project management
+- You have time to invest in hiring and project management

-- Budget is very limited and you only need a single simple bot
+- Budget is very limited and you only need a simple bot